Black-and-white Bulbul

 About the Black-and-white Bulbul

 The Black-and-white Bulbul belongs to the family Pycnonotidae, within the order Passeriformes.
-These birds typically live average 5-7 years, with a maximum recorded of 12 years.
+These birds typically live typically around 6 years in the wild, with some recorded up to 10 years..

 How to Identify a Black-and-white Bulbul